cloki0610/CI-Portfolio-Project-3/README.md

 No errors were returned from pep8online.com
 ![PEP8 test](assets/readme_img/pep8check.png)

+### Functional testing
+* Player class
+    1. _str_ method
+    In player_select method, the print() function on line 421 and 422 will print text by _str_ magic method. \
+    I use these code for testing and the text is correctly print as expected.
+    2. make_move method
+* EasyComputer class
+    1. _str_ method
+    In player_select method, the print() function on line 421 and 422 will print text by _str_ magic method. \
+    I use these code for testing and the text is correctly print as expected.
+    2. make_move method
+* HardComputer class
+    1. _str_ method
+    In player_select method, the print() function on line 421 and 422 will print text by _str_ magic method. \
+    I use these code for testing and the text is correctly print as expected.
+    2. make_move method
+    3. find_move and find_best_score
+* Board class
+1.
+2.
+3.
+4.
+5.
+6.
+7.
+8.
+9.
+10.

 ### Bug fixed
 * Try again message error
 After the result method called, enter n in the first time the program do not end and repeat the input message.
 I found there is some problem in the loop and fix the problem.